jack27121/loa/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+This will also deploy the site to loa.gay, it might take a while <----

+## Deploy
+Will deploy to the site.
+Just use ng build tho

 ## Running unit tests